Queer theory: Queering family communication

 Queer theory's interdisciplinarity is evident in its application in and critique of family communication.
 One of the criticisms regarding family communication is its focus on "mainstream" families, often focusing on heterosexual parents and children.

 Although more studies on family communication have started to include nontraditional families, critical rhetorical scholar Roberta Chevrette argues that researchers continue to look at nontraditional families, including families with openly queer members, from a heteronormative lens.
 That is, when studying LGBTQ+ families, many scholars continue to compare these families to their cis-heterosexual counterparts' norms.
 As Chevrette writes, "Queering family communication requires challenging ideas frequently taken for granted and thinking about sexual identities as more than check marks."

 Chevrette describes four ways that scholars can "queer" family communication: (1) revealing the biases and heteronormative assumptions in family communication; (2) challenging the treatment of sexuality and queerness as a personal and sensitive topic reserved for the private sphere rather than the public; (3) interpreting identity as a socially constructed phenomenon and sexuality as being fluid in order to expose the ways gender roles and stereotypes are reinforced by notions of identity and sexuality as being fixed; and (4) emphasizing intersectionality and the importance of studying different identity markers in connection with each other.

+Queer theory in philosophy

+In the field of philosophy, queer theory falls under an adjacent category to critical disability theory and feminist theory for their similar approaches in defending communities discriminated against by questioning a societal status quo.
+Although all three are distinct fields of study, they all work towards a common activist goal of inclusion.

+Critical disability theory is a comprehensive term that is used to observe, discuss and question how people marginalized due to a difference in their social context (such as physical or mental disability as well as any other difference that would cause them to be othered in society) are treated in society.